chillbrodev/modular_app_permissions/README.md

 # modular_permissions

 Modular permission plugin to request native (Android, iOS) permissions.
 Checkout the example to get started.
+If you are interested in contributing, checkout the CONTRIBUTION.md.

 ## Plugin Info